Xamarin Development: A Mobile App for Boosting Healthier Workplaces

 Our goal was to build a Xamarin app based on a shared codebase with full coverage of native API's, reducing cost and time to market.
-To kick off the product’s development, we conducted a small Product Discovery phase among our team and the client, who travelled to Uruguay for a week.
+To kick off the product’s development, we conducted a small Product Discovery phase among our team and the client, who traveled to Uruguay for a week.

 Company expands its outreach with reduced development cost and time to market

 In the following months, the team relied on Agile practices and online tools such as Zeplin, Slack and Trello to organize and facilitate communication and progress.
-The app was released in June 2018, a cross-platform product that has already generated great user feedback; most notably about its ease of use and high performance.
-By outsourcing, the client was able to shorten the development cycle and achieve an even better product that cost 20% less of what it would have if developed in the US.
+The app was released in June 2018, a Xamarin product that has already generated great user feedback; most notably about its ease of use and high performance.
+By outsourcing, the client was able to shorten the development cycle and achieve an even better product that costs 20% less of what it would have if developed in the US.

 To keep offering the best functionalities for users, the development team continued working on new improvements after the main release, working mainly with features that foster user engagement with the system.
 The app is available in the App Store and in the Play Store.